SiEPIC/SiEPIC-Tools/Examples/GSiP/RingModTransceiver/GSiP_Transceiver_Tutorial.md

 	* <img src="img/10b.png" width="100%">

-	* Next the ring modulators are connected to RF pads:
+	* Next the ring modulators are connected to RF pads.
+Each modulator is manually assigned a unique Component_ID so we can identify it in the schematic.

 	* <img src="img/10c.png" width="100%">